hongyusu/hongyusu.github.io/_posts/2015-08-13-scikit-learn-for-python.md

 # Installation

-The installation of Scikit-learn package does not require admin right.
-Just following the following instructions.
+The installation of Scikit-learn package seems to require an administration right of the system.
+For example, if you install the package with `pip install`.
+However, it does not necessarily require an admin right.
+You can just install the package under your own directory, e.g., if you are on a computer cluster with shared filesystem.
+Just follow the following simple instructions.

 1. Get the Scikit-learn package from its [Github page](https://github.com/scikit-learn/scikit-learn) with the following command